nezhar/skeleton-angular/{{ cookiecutter.project_slug }}/README.md

 ### Replace the fake backend

 The fake backend is currently simulating the default authentication prodived by the [Django Skeleton](https://gitlab.anx.local/anexia-developme/skeleton-django)
-In order to remove this you have to remove the `fake-backend.ts` from `src/app/shared/interceptors`.
+In order to remove this you have to remove the `fake-backend.ts` from `projects/{{ cookiecutter.project_slug }}/app/shared/interceptors`.
 Also make sure that you remove all declarations of the fake backend.
 The AuthenticationResource and the UserResource need to be reconfigured to use the appropriate REST APIs.

 ### JWT Authentication